News

 Evil woman and the swollen-balls tree are colorfully named, but you'll want to avoid these poisonous plants on the trail in ...

 According to the USDA, ingestion of the plant is “frequently fatal” for livestock.
-In fact, sheep can reportedly be poisoned ...
+In fact, sheep can reportedly be poisoned by eating as little as three ounces of green leaves.
+Animals can die from ...

 Poison ivy is most easily identified by its three-leaf bundles.
 The plant's leaves start out shiny in the spring and become a dull green during the summer.
 Often poison ivy will change color in ...

 NASHVILLE, Tenn.
-(WKRN) — A highly toxic plant, that can be deadly if ingested, is spreading fast across the Volunteer State.
-Poison Hemlock (Conium maculatum) is about to flower in Tennessee ...
+(WKRN) — A highly toxic plant, that can be deadly if ingested, is spreading fast around the U.S. Poison hemlock (or Conium maculatum) is about to flower in Tennessee, according ...